-Client agency training sessions are generally held for legislative and oversight agencies, client agency training and other more specialized training sessions are conducted as requested or as needed.
+Training sessions are generally held for legislative and oversight agencies and client agencies.
+Other more specialized training sessions are conducted as requested or as needed.
 Client agency training is designed to familiarize agencies with the bond issuance process, including the time-line needed to structure financings, and the documents that must accompany a financing request.
-Other specialized training regarding the bond issuance process and others are conducted during the interim period between legislative sessions with legislative staff and staff from oversight agencies.
-Results from the 2016 survey indicated that some 50% of customers agreed that Authority-sponsored training is useful.
+Other specialized training regarding the bond issuance process and others are conducted between legislative sessions with legislative staff and staff from oversight agencies.
+Results from the 2018 survey collected responses from three customers.
+One of the three, or 33%, found that TPFA training sessions were useful while the remaining two, or 66.67%, were neutral responses.

 Customers responding to the survey were also provided an opportunity to specify any future training needs.
-In 2016, a single customer indicated an interest in any financial training.
+In 2018, one customer responded requesting training on estimated expenditure schedules.